jlevy/og-equity-compensation/README.md

   That is, the [**price**](https://en.wikipedia.org/wiki/Share_price) for an investor to buy one share of the company would be increasing.
 - ❗️ Of course, things do not always go well, and the valuation of a company does not always go up.
-It can happen that a company fails entirely and everyone’s shares become worthless, or that the valuation is lower than expected and [certain kinds of shares](#classes-of-stock) become worthless while other kinds have some value.
+It can happen that a company fails entirely and all ownership stakes become worthless, or that the valuation is lower than expected and [certain kinds of shares](#classes-of-stock) become worthless while other kinds have some value.
 When investors and leadership in a company expect the company to do better than it actually does, it can have a lot of disappointing consequences for shareholders.

 The visualizations below are rough illustrations of how ownership of a venture-backed